“Programs are a bit like prix-fixe menus in a restaurant: We can’t serve music à la carte . . . so our menu has to be quite diverse and – tasty.”

 2. Choose Music You Can Handle

-Opt for accessible repertoire that allows you to express yourself freely and perform with ease and confidence.
+Opt for repertoire that allows you to express yourself freely and perform with ease and confidence.
 Never program music that outstrips your technical ability.

 3. Begin with Welcoming Music